shimaore/huge-play/middleware/setup.coffee.md

       assert @cfg.redis?, 'cfg.redis (global redis) is required for Reference'

+* @cfg.redis (Required) Configuration for a global redis server shared by all instances.

       @cfg.global_redis_client = make_a_redis 'global redis', @cfg.redis

+* @cfg.local_redis (Optional, recommended) If present, used as the configuration for a local redis server.
+Default: use the global redis server defined in @cfg.redis

       if @cfg.local_redis?
         @cfg.local_redis_client = make_a_redis 'local redis', @cfg.local_redis
+      else
+        @cfg.local_redis_client = @cfg.global_redis_client

 How long should we keep a reference after the last update?